 Also, heating the metal will damage the tempering of your shear.
 A sharpener putting a beveled edge on a Japanese convex edge will be heating your metal causing it to lose its tempering.
 Without knowing the proper radius when sharpening an untrained sharpener will change that also.
 A knife has no ride, but a salon shear does.
 So again, the untrained sharpener will pay no attention to the ride not knowing it even exists.
 He likely will put an improper angle on your shear as salon shear angles range from 0 degrees (some thinners) to 55 degrees.
 Part of being certified is to know the specifications of all shears.
 Different shears have different angles and radius’.

 The Japanese designed salon shear takes the German shear by storm.

 The wrong radius will cause a shear to work improperly.
-An untrained sharpener will damage the shear with improper sharpening due to the fact that he has not been trained to the importance of the correct radius of each shear; he is not aware of factory specifications.
+An untrained sharpener will damage the shear with improper sharpening since he has not been trained to the importance of the correct radius of each shear; he is not aware of factory specifications.

-However, a trained certified sharpener will sharpen to factory specifications insuring your radius, angle, convex, set, bow, balance and tension is correct.
+However, a trained certified sharpener will sharpen to factory specifications ensuring your radius, angle, convex, set, bow, balance and tension is correct.

 A correctly sharpened shear feels like two wet ice cubes when blades slide in harmony.

 The hollow ground should never be touched.
-However, I have found many times where an untrained sharpener has ground into the hollow ground while doing nothing to the ride.
+However, I have found many times where an untrained sharpener has ground into the hollow ground, causing serious damage to the ride.